kaushik-ponugoti/BRAIN-APItest/README.md

 3. Test tool : POSTMAN

 ## The APIs Covered :
-1. [GET] : "/users" : Responses the list of all the users.
+1. [GET] : "/users" : Display the list of all users.
-2. [GET] : "/users/:id" : Responses the user with the specified "id";
+2. [GET] : "/users/:id" : Search a user with a specified "uid";
-3. [GET] : "/users/:id/groups" : Responses the list of all the groups that particular user is associated with.
+3. [GET] : "/users/:id/groups" : Search the list of all groups that particular user is associated with.
-4. [GET] : "/groups" : Responses the list all the groups.
+4. [GET] : "/groups" : Display the list of all groups.
-5. [GET] : "/groups/:id" : Responses the particular group with the specified "id".
+5. [GET] : "/groups/:id" : Search a particular group with a specified "gid".
 6. [GET] : "/groups/query?" : Complex search query for a group with parameters.
 7. [GET] : "/users/query?" : Complex search query for a user with parameters.